Vermilion Energy (NYSE:VET) Stock Price Down 6.6%

-VET has been the subject of several research analyst reports.
-National Bank Financial lowered their target price on Vermilion Energy from C$52.00 to C$48.00 in a research note on Monday, July 18th.
-StockNews.com raised Vermilion Energy from a “hold” rating to a “buy” rating in a research note on Thursday, August 18th.
-BMO Capital Markets upped their target price on Vermilion Energy from C$35.00 to C$40.00 in a report on Friday, August 12th.
-Stifel Nicolaus upped their target price on Vermilion Energy from C$40.00 to C$47.00 in a report on Monday, August 15th.
-Finally, CIBC increased their price target on Vermilion Energy from C$32.00 to C$34.00 in a report on Wednesday, June 15th.
-Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $40.00.
+A number of equities analysts recently weighed in on the stock.
+StockNews.com upgraded shares of Vermilion Energy from a “hold” rating to a “buy” rating in a report on Thursday, August 18th.
+Stifel Firstegy upgraded shares of Vermilion Energy from a “hold” rating to a “buy” rating in a report on Thursday, June 30th.
+National Bank Financial lowered their target price on shares of Vermilion Energy from C$52.00 to C$48.00 in a report on Monday, July 18th.
+Stifel Nicolaus boosted their target price on shares of Vermilion Energy from C$40.00 to C$47.00 in a report on Monday, August 15th.
+Finally, Raymond James boosted their target price on shares of Vermilion Energy from C$38.00 to C$40.00 in a report on Friday, August 12th.
+Three analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $40.00.

 Vermilion Energy Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Monday, October 17th.
-Investors of record on Friday, September 30th will be issued a $0.0628 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, October 17th.
+Stockholders of record on Friday, September 30th will be given a $0.0628 dividend.
+This represents a $0.25 dividend on an annualized basis and a dividend yield of 1.05%.
+The ex-dividend date of this dividend is Thursday, September 29th.
 This is a boost from Vermilion Energy’s previous quarterly dividend of $0.05.
-This represents a $0.25 dividend on an annualized basis and a dividend yield of 1.05%.
-The ex-dividend date is Thursday, September 29th.
-Vermilion Energy’s dividend payout ratio (DPR) is currently 4.77%.
+Vermilion Energy’s payout ratio is presently 4.77%.

 Institutional Investors Weigh In On Vermilion Energy

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Covestor Ltd purchased a new stake in Vermilion Energy in the 1st quarter valued at $25,000.
-Capital Impact Advisors LLC raised its position in Vermilion Energy by 7.1% in the 2nd quarter.
-Capital Impact Advisors LLC now owns 23,663 shares of the oil and gas company’s stock valued at $451,000 after buying an additional 1,560 shares during the last quarter.
-Advisor Group Holdings Inc. raised its position in Vermilion Energy by 14.4% in the 4th quarter.
-Advisor Group Holdings Inc. now owns 13,743 shares of the oil and gas company’s stock valued at $173,000 after buying an additional 1,732 shares during the last quarter.
-CWM LLC purchased a new stake in Vermilion Energy in the 1st quarter valued at $37,000.
-Finally, Clear Harbor Asset Management LLC raised its position in Vermilion Energy by 7.8% in the 1st quarter.
-Clear Harbor Asset Management LLC now owns 25,609 shares of the oil and gas company’s stock valued at $538,000 after buying an additional 1,850 shares during the last quarter.
-24.97% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of the business.
+Vanguard Group Inc. boosted its position in shares of Vermilion Energy by 4.3% in the first quarter.
+Vanguard Group Inc. now owns 5,114,553 shares of the oil and gas company’s stock valued at $107,508,000 after acquiring an additional 209,778 shares during the period.
+Acadian Asset Management LLC lifted its position in Vermilion Energy by 480.3% during the fourth quarter.
+Acadian Asset Management LLC now owns 2,270,235 shares of the oil and gas company’s stock worth $28,558,000 after purchasing an additional 1,879,004 shares during the period.
+Dimensional Fund Advisors LP lifted its position in Vermilion Energy by 3.0% during the first quarter.
+Dimensional Fund Advisors LP now owns 2,219,701 shares of the oil and gas company’s stock worth $46,658,000 after purchasing an additional 65,689 shares during the period.
+American Century Companies Inc. lifted its position in Vermilion Energy by 312.1% during the first quarter.
+American Century Companies Inc. now owns 1,235,418 shares of the oil and gas company’s stock worth $25,941,000 after purchasing an additional 935,659 shares during the period.
+Finally, Bank of Montreal Can lifted its position in Vermilion Energy by 50.6% during the second quarter.
+Bank of Montreal Can now owns 1,132,876 shares of the oil and gas company’s stock worth $24,079,000 after purchasing an additional 380,524 shares during the period.
+Institutional investors own 24.97% of the company’s stock.

 About Vermilion Energy